 Long before the war, Angu – who favors traditional African music – was a member of the “Melting Age Band, MAB” led by the late Spee.
 A large share of his paintings are of musicians.

-Angu’s interest in painting started when he was a boy experimenting with ink from different pen colors, mixed and applied them on torn cardboard, which was sometimes hung on the walls of his mother’s sitting room.
+Angu’s interest in painting started when he was a boy experimenting with ink from different pen colors, mixing and applying them on torn cardboard, which was sometimes hung on the walls of his mother’s sitting room.
 His mother invited Spee to have a look at what the child was doing with the materials he could find in his milieu.
 Thereafter, the famed artist took him to his workshop and guided him on how to improve his skills.
 Since then, he has had a professional revolution with much inspiration drawn from his fine arts mentor.

-Angu paints in diverse styles, most often abstract figurative and surreal.
+Angu paints in diverse styles, most often abstract figurative, and surreal.
 In addition to musical-themed paintings, his work often focuses on family life and African village life.

 His works express surrealism because he believes that his dreams are inspirational to his life and works.
-He often titles his favorite paintings, “The Happy Family”, because to him the family is the foundation on which a successful professional and matrimonial life is built.
+He often titles his favorite painting, “The Happy Family”, because to him the family is the foundation on which a successful professional and matrimonial life is built.
 Many paintings express his special reverence for mothers.

 His works are exhibited in galleries worldwide and in the Cameroon National Museum in Yaoundé.
 Following the pattern set by his own mentor.
 Angu has helped guide a number of younger artists, although artists are not very much appreciated in Cameroonian society.